dyne/Zenroom/docs/pages/zencode-cookbook-when.md

 When I rename the 'random array' to '5 64 bytes long randoms'

 # array of 6 random objects, each 1 byte (8 bits) long
-When I create the random array of '6' elements each of '8' bits When I rename the 'random array' to '6 1 bytes long randoms'
+When I create the random array with '6' elements each of '8' bits When I rename the 'random array' to '6 1 bytes long randoms'

 # array of 7 random objects, each 2 bytes long
-When I create the random array of '6' elements each of '2' bytes When I rename the 'random array' to '7 2 bytes long randoms'
+When I create the random array with '6' elements each of '2' bytes When I rename the 'random array' to '7 2 bytes long randoms'

 Then print the data